The Student Sustainability Council presents

-Celebrate nature and sustainability with our seventh annual Farm Harvest Festival at Squire Valleevue Farm!
-Guests will have an opportunity to see what our Farm Food Program has produced for Bon Appétit, and local restaurants as well as learn about sustainability initiatives by the Student Sustainability Council.
+Guests have an opportunity to learn what our Farm Food Program has produced for Bon Appétit and local restaurants as well other sustainability initiatives by the Student Sustainability Council and other groups.

 - Student Affairs